An item is something you want to keep track of. Bulldozers, claw hammers, cement blocks and bridge tolls can all be items.

 DUPLICATE ITEMS IN THE ITEMS SCREEN

-ASSIGN ITEMS ADDED IN THE ITEMS SCREEN
+ASSIGN OR PURCHASE ITEMS ADDED IN THE ITEMS SCREEN

 Items added in the Items screen can be assigned from the Fast add to cart or Items screens.